Gothaer Waggonfabrik: World War II

 Gotha's main contribution to the new Luftwaffe was the Gotha Go 145 trainer, of which 1,182 were built.
 The firm also produced the Gotha Go 242 assault glider and licence-built Messerschmitt Bf 110.
 Perhaps the most famous Gotha product of World War II, however, was an aircraft that never entered service, the Horten Ho 229.
 This was an exotic jet-powered, flying wing fighter aircraft designed by the Horten brothers, who lacked the facilities to mass-produce it.
 Two prototypes flew, the second (powered) version lost in an accident on its third flight.
 The third prototype- built to a modified design - was almost complete and four more were in various stages of manufacture before the end of the war.
 The Ho 229 V3 ended up in American hands, and is currently at the NASM's Udvar-Hazy Center, under evaluation for restoration.

 On 22 February 1944, a squadron of American bombers was sent from Britain to bomb the factory, but due to bad weather, the mission was cancelled before they reached Gotha.
 On the way back, the Dutch border city of Nijmegen was bombed instead as a 'target of opportunity', killing hundreds of civilians.

-On 24 February 1944, 239 American B-24s are dispatched to the primary target at Gotha, Germany (169 bomb Gotha); the lead bombardier from 2AD suffered from anoxia due to a faulty oxygen mask and mistook Eisenach as the primary target, 43 other B-24s released on his mistake (44 bomb Eisenach); they claim 50-10-20 Luftwaffe aircraft; 34 B-24s are lost and 29 are damaged; casualties are: 3 KIA, 6 WIA and 324 MIA.
+On 24 February 1944, 239 American B-24s were dispatched to the primary target at Gotha, Germany (169 bomb Gotha); the lead bombardier from 2AD suffered from anoxia due to a faulty oxygen mask and mistook Eisenach as the primary target, 43 other B-24s released on his mistake (44 bomb Eisenach); they claimed 50-10-20 Luftwaffe aircraft; 34 B-24s were lost and 29 were damaged; casualties were: 3 KIA, 6 WIA and 324 MIA.

 Post war

-Following the war, Gotha once again returned to its original purpose, building trams and light rail vehicles in the former East Germany.
-The tram production ended in 1967, after East Germany started importing ČKD-Tatra trams from Czechoslovakia.
+Following the war, VEB Waggonbau Gotha once again returned to its original purpose, building trams and light rail vehicles in the former East Germany.

+One of the most successful models was the G4, named after its four axles, of which 319 units were built.
+In late 1959 the first prototype was finished and named EGT59, with a design based on the two-axle T57/B57.
+The G4 followed the two-rooms-and-a-bath lay-out that was successfully marketed in West Germany by Credé.
+The three-section trams were 21.7 m long and only 2.2 m wide.
+The production started in 1961; this tramtype is sometimes referred to as G4-61 and an updated version G4-65.

+Tram production ended in 1967, after East Germany started importing ČKD-Tatra trams from Czechoslovakia.

+Wartburg

 From 1983 on, parts for the Wartburg 535/1.3 were produced.
 After the end of the Wartburg production in Eisenach after 1991 the production concentrated on truck trailers.
-In 1997 the company was split and privatized by the Treuhandanstalt.
+In 1997 the company was split up and privatised by the Treuhandanstalt.

+Trucks

-Today the Schmitz Cargobull Gotha GmbH (production site of Schmitz Cargobull AG) produces around 4000 truck trailers per year.
+Today the Schmitz Cargobull Gotha GmbH (production site of Schmitz Cargobull AG) produces around 4,000 truck trailers per year.
 The second successor is the Gothaer Fahrzeugtechnik GmbH, which produces lattice mast elements for mobile cranes and welded components.